tnbar/tednet/docs/source/index.rst

 :math:`R_T` denotes the Tucker-rank (which means the Tucker-rank equals :math:`\{R_1, ..., R_N\}`) and :math:`C` represents the CP-rank.
 They are together called BT-ranks.

-Tensor Train (Matrix Product Operator) Format
+Tensor Train (Matrix Product Operator) Layers
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 Matrix Tensor train (mTT) decomposition(sometimes also called Tensor Train), also called Matrxi Product Operator(MPO) in quantum physics, factorizes a higher-order tensor into a linear multiplication of a series of 4th-order core tensors.
 The mathematical neural network layer format is